0xchase/r2taint/readme.md

 # r2taint

-This plugin is still in development so may be buggy for you.
+This plugin is still in development and the code is hacky so it may be buggy for you.

 A plugin for radare2 that adds taint analysis using the Binary Analysis Platform (BAP) from CMU.